This section includes frequently asked questions about the NIST Small Business Cybersecurity Act and this website.

 Who can contribute resources to the Small Business Cybersecurity Corner Web site?

-If your resource is publicly available on the Internet, accurate and comprehensive for a given type of cybersecurity risk or risk-reducing measure, and freely available for others to use, it meets the basic criteria for potential inclusion in the Small Business Cybersecurity Corner Web site.
-That includes resources from government agencies and non-profit organizations.
-Pay-for resources associated with non-profit entities also meet the basic criteria for inclusion in the Web site.
+Currently, resources from government agencies and non-profit organizations that are publicly available on the Internet, accurate and comprehensive for a given type of cybersecurity risk or risk-reducing measure, and freely available for others to use meet the basic criteria for potential inclusion in the Small Business Cybersecurity Corner Web site.
+Pay-for resources associated with non-profit organizations also meet the basic criteria for inclusion in the Web site.
 If your resource qualifies and you would like it considered for listing, send a description of your resource to smallbizsecurity [at] nist.gov.
 To see all the contributors go to the Contributors Directory.

 How can I share my thoughts for improvement of the Small Business Cybersecurity Corner with NIST?